 - 1 tsp vanilla extract

-- 2 1/2 cups flour (add more 1 TBS at a time if dough is too sticky, or if cookies come out too flat)
+- 2 1/2 cups all purpose flour (add more 1 TBS at a time if dough is too sticky, or if cookies come out too flat)

 - 1 TBS cornstarch